Generation and analysis of lamplighter programs: The lamplighter group

-represents the element \((\delta_{-2} + \delta_{1}, 3)\).
-The arrow points to the origin, the black squares indicate toggled lamps, and the underscore indicates the final position of the lamplighter.
-The group identity is \((0, 0)\) and the group generators are
+In this illustration, the arrow points to the lamp at the origin, black squares indicate toggled lamps, and the underscore points to the final position of the lamplighter.
+The group identity of the lamplighter group is \((0, 0)\).
+A generating set is given by \(\{t, r, l\}\) where